-The DSP-2060A are powerful DSP based audio processors, ideally suited for install applications, where they combine the functions of a multitude of conventional products in a compact 1U unit with extensive remote control capabilities.
-To achieve this, the units have up to two inputs and six outputs which can be configured in a selection of basic crossover modes - 2 x 3 way; 2 x 2 way + 2 Aux; and 1 x 6 way (as applicable to i/o configurations).
+The DSP-2040 are powerful DSP based audio processors, ideally suited for install applications, where they combine the functions of a multitude of conventional products in a compact 1U unit.
+To achieve this, the units have up to two inputs and four outputs which can be configured in a selection of basic crossover modes -2×2 way; 1×3 way + 1 Aux; and 1×4 way (as applicable to i/o configurations).
 They also offer a "free assign" mode, which allows completely flexible routing of any output from any combination of inputs.

 Each input has a gain control, variable delay and a further eight bands of fully parametric equalisation.
-The parametric filter bands have a large selection of different filter types available, including shelving, notch, band-pass, phase and elliptical behaviours.
+The parametric filter bands have a large selection of different filter types available, including shelving behaviours.